 Recipients of the 2021 Paul M. Wood Fellowship:

-Mark A. Warner, M.D., and Mary E. Warner, M.D., Professors of Anesthesiology, Mayo Clinic, Rochester, MN.
+Mark A. Warner, M.D., and Mary E. Warner, M.D., Professors of Anesthesiology, Mayo Clinic, Rochester, Minnesota.

 Research Topic: Anesthesia Patient Safety: Why Did the ASA Develop Both a Committee and a Foundation to Address this Important Issue? and Within Historical Context, What Future Roles Should Each Play to Maximize the Specialty’s Impact on Patient Safety?

-Oluwakemi E. Tomobi, MD, MEHP, Department of Anesthesiology & Critical Care Medicine, Johns Hopkins School of Medicine Anesthesiology Research, Baltimore, MD.
+Oluwakemi E. Tomobi, MD, MEHP, Department of Anesthesiology & Critical Care Medicine, Johns Hopkins School of Medicine Anesthesiology Research, Baltimore, Maryland.

 Research Topic: Historical Impact of Anesthesia Informed Consent, Counseling, & Professionalism.